MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/administration/subscription-issue-in-office-mobile.md

 ---
 title: Can't Verify Subscription or No Subscription Found in Office Mobile
-description: Discusses the "Can't Verify Subscription" or “No Subscription Found” error message that you receive when you try to use Office Mobile on an iPhone.
+description: Discusses the Can't Verify Subscription or No Subscription Found error message that you receive when you try to use Office Mobile on an iPhone.
 Provides a resolution.
 author: simonxjx
-manager: JOSELR
+manager: dcscontentpm
 localization_priority: Normal
 audience: ITPro
 ms.prod: office 365